Project

 Diné Citizens Against Ruining Our Environment will continue to support the opposition of oil and gas drilling in the Chaco Canyon area, which specifically threatens the public health, Navajo culture, and tribal sovereignty of the Navajo Nation.

-Gwich’in Steering Committee will continue to ensure the long-term health and viability of the Porcupine Caribou Herd breeding grounds in the Arctic National Wildlife Refuge, which sustain the Gwich’in way of life and are under renewed threat of oil and gas exploration, and will address the climate crisis and its impact on food security through the Indigenous Climate Summit.
+Gwich’in Steering Committee will continue to ensure the long-term health and viability of the Porcupine Caribou Herd breeding grounds in the Arctic National Wildlife Refuge, which sustain the Gwich’in way of life and are under renewed threat of oil and gas exploration and will address the climate crisis and its impact on food security through the Indigenous Climate Summit.

 Magpie Buffalo Organizing is working to prevent the destruction and desecration of the Sacred HeSapa from gold, uranium, rare earths and aggregate mining in the Black Hills.
 Plans include community action and advocacy campaigns hosted on their weekly radio show (Sacred Sites on KILI-FM Radio).
 The organization will also practice their Seven Sacred Rites in an informal and formal camp setting to raise awareness.
 In addition, they will work closely with the Oglala Sioux Tribe’s Technical Team with upcoming tribal consultations with the EPA and BLM by providing and gathering written comments and testimony as needed.